Learning in Year 4 - Autumn 2 - 1066

 Learning in English

-Our stimulus this half term will be ’Treasure Island’ by Robert Louis Stevenson.
-During this time, children will be writing a diary about their own underwater adventure.
-Children will also be producing an explanation text about pirates.
-They will organise their writing into paragraphs and extend their sentences using clauses and conjunctions.
-There will be a focus on apostrophes and handwriting this half term.
-Children will also continue to edit and improve their own and others’ work.
+Our stimulus this half term will be ‘I Was There 1066’ by Jim Eldridge.
+During this time, children will be producing their own newspaper report based on research they have carried out into 1066.
+Children will be organising their writing into paragraphs and extending their sentences using clauses and conjunctions.
+We will explore a range of punctuation, including apostrophes and commas.
+Children will also be writing their own persuasive letter and a victory speech in the role of William Duke of Normandy.

 Learning in Maths